-It was a long, quiet ride to Yali’s house, because we still couldn’t go really talk about stuff in front of the driver.
+It was a long, quiet ride to Yali’s house, because we still couldn’t really talk about stuff in front of the driver.
 By the time we got there, I was super stiff, itching to move.
-As Yali finished paying our fare, I flung open the door, then ran and flopped on the couch.
+As Yali finished paying our fare, I flung open the door to her house, then ran and flopped on the couch.
 I leaned back luxuriantly, pressing my neck into the soft cushions.
 “Ahhhhh… I’ve sure missed hanging out in the best house in the world.”

 Yali closed the door quietly behind her.
 “What makes this the best –”